Ghana Action Network to join ‘Hands off our hotels’demo

-The Ghana Action Network (GAN) will join the "Hands off our Hotels" demonstration on June 18, 2024, protesting the sale of state-owned hotels to Rock City Hotel Limited, owned by Agriculture Minister Bryan Acheampong.
+The Ghana Action Network (GAN) has announced its support for the "Hands off our Hotels" demonstration on June 18, 2024.

+GAN viewed the sale as "state capture" and a threat to transparency and public trust.

-The demonstration starts at Labadi Beach Hotel and ends at Jubilee House, where a petition will be presented to demand reconsideration of the sale.
+The group has called on its members and all Ghanaians to join the demonstration, which will start at Labadi Beach Hotel and end at Jubilee House, where a petition will be delivered to the presidency.

 Read full article